sharkymark/repo-current/README.md

 - Tallies the total number of repositories processed and those with problems, displaying the counts as the final output.
 - `--stash`: Stash and apply changes during git pull.
 - `--debug`: Enable debug output for troubleshooting.
+- Extracts and displays the GitHub URL for each repository during processing.

 ## Sample `directories.txt` Entry
 ```